etlegacy/etlegacy/README.md

 * option A: **easybuild**

 There are many flags and options provided by easybuild.sh.
-The ET: Legacy version you can compile depends on the used Mac OS version.
+The ET: Legacy version you can compile depends on the used macOS version.

-If you're running **up to Mojave (10.14)**, use one the following flags in Terminal.app:
+If you're running **up to macOS 10.14 (Mojave)**, use one the following flags in Terminal.app:

     $ ./easybuild.sh        # for compiling a 32 bit version or
     $ ./easybuild.sh -64    # for compiling a 64 bit version

 This will put an 'etlegacy' folder with the selected arch into your user folder.

-With Mac OS **Catalina (10.15) and above**, your only option is to compile and run a 64 bit client.
+With **macOS 10.15 (Catalina) and above**, your only option is to compile and run a 64 bit client.
 Therefore you need to use the following flags:

     $ ./easybuild.sh -64 --osx=10.15    #watch out for the double dash at --osx !